 Employment in the County and Metropolitan Statistical Area (MSA) is primarily in the manufacturing sector and within that sector largely in the automobile and steel industries.
-Average employment in the County rose from 86,243 in 1983 to 98,100 in 2009.
-New figures will be available after the release of the 2010 Census.
+Average employment in the County rose from 86,243 in 1983 to 92,400 in 2010.